Skip to content

 For TopInsight’s solo development:

-The honest test: Linear feels worth it because the Friday retrospect ritual genuinely makes me a more honest about what I’m shipping.
-If I lost that ritual, I’d drop Linear.
+The honest test: Linear feels worth it because the Friday retrospect ritual genuinely makes me more honest about what I am shipping.
+If I lost that ritual, I would drop Linear and go back to a text file.

 Sources